envision-projects/envision-projects.github.io/content/mechanical/double-action-out-the-front-comb.md

 # H﻿ow it works

 I﻿f you want a visualization go to the assembly and change the configurations.
-You can hide parts with Y
+You can hide parts with 'Y' on the keyboard

 T﻿here are two states, retracted and extended.
 The mechanism works the exact same why for both cases.